blaginin-org/datafusion/docs/README.md

 ## Making Changes

 To make changes to the docs, simply make a Pull Request with your proposed changes as normal.
-When the PR is merged the docs will be automatically updated.
+When the PR is merged, the docs will be automatically updated.

 ## Release Process